 - If the bands that hold the dome over the dish are loose, it may slide down and trap a bird.

 As its name suggests, the Droll Yankees CUTE Chickadee is a cute, stylish feeder.
 Nonetheless, its aesthetic value does not reduce its efficiency in feeding bluebirds from its large glass bowl.

 How To Choose The Best Bluebird Feeder

 With so many products in the market, you need a checklist before you go shopping.
 Your priorities should include:

 Sturdiness and type of installation are two factors mentioned in almost all bluebird feeder reviews.
-A sturdy feeder can hold the weight of many birds without toppling over.
+A sturdy bird feeder can hold the weight of many birds without toppling over.
 You also need to know where to hang or mount it because some bluebird feeders hang on a window only.

 The location also determines the level of protection from predators.
 If you hang it on a tree, cats and squirrels should not reach it.
-Look for a product specified as squirrel proof.
+Look for a product specified as squirrel-proof.

 You should place it strategically to attract bluebirds without allowing other birds to eat all the mealworms.
 For example, the hole on a birdhouse should be one and a half inches in diameter not to attract starlings.

 To draw more bluebirds, you can go for a feeder with a bath.
 Water hydrates birds, and they like to bathe in it.
-When you buy such a bird feeder, mount it in a safe location to protect wet bluebirds from predators both on the ground and in the air.
+When you buy such a bird feeder, place it in a safe location to protect wet bluebirds from predators both on the ground and in the air.